 - Risk assessment of events (Word)

 - Risk assessment of events (PDF)

 - Checklist for good infection control at events (Word)

 - Checklist for good infection control at events.pdf (PDF)

 Events at venues serving food and drink

 See the guidelines for evaluating events in restaurants and bars on the Norwegian Directorate of Health's website.

 Events and activities of longer duration for children and adolescents

 Vaccination and implications for planning of future events and gatherings

 It is continuously assessed how the measures to prevent the spread of infection can be adapted to the development of the pandemic.
-As of January 2021, it is still uncertain how the measures will change in the months ahead when parts of the population have been vaccinated.
+It is still uncertain how the measures will change in the months ahead when larger parts of the population have been vaccinated.